qw3rtty/grav-plugin-simple-cookie/README.md

 # Simple Cookie Plugin

 The **Simple Cookie** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
-The plugin is based on the popular [CookieConsent](https://cookieconsent.osano.com/) JS-library.
+The plugin is based on the popular **[CookieConsent](https://cookieconsent.osano.com/) JS-library**.
 For Advanced Opt-In/Opt-Out configurations you can use the 'Custom configuration' option.

 ## Installation